Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Update-AzureRmSqlInstance.md

 StorageSizeInGB          : 1024
 ```

-This command resets the administrator password on the Azure SQL managed instance named managedinstance1.
+This command resets the administrator password on the instance named managedinstance1.

 ## PARAMETERS

 ### -AdministratorPassword
-The new SQL administrator password for the Managed instance.
+The new SQL administrator password for the instance.

 ```yaml
 Type: SecureString